When you’re looking for experienced Deansgrange tree cutting, look no further than Good Fellers Tree Services.

 Keep soil healthy.

-There are two methods you can ensure that the soil around your tree is rich in nutrients.
+There are 2 methods you can ensure that the soil around your tree is rich in nutrients.

 - Usage mulch.
 Spread a layer of mulch around your tree, about 2 to 4 inches thick.
-The mulch does not need to touch the trunk.
+The mulch does not have to touch the trunk.

 - Plant turf or some type of ground cover.
 Dead plant material will decay in the ground and improve the soil.
 Make sure your plants can grow in the shade and that their roots don’t take on the tree.